Český Krumlov Castle: Points of interest

 The castle stands on a steep and long rocky headland, which is lined with Vltava from the south.
 The bridge over the Bear Moat leads through the passage to the Lower Castle, on the left side is the oldest part of the castle (Hrádek), an old palace with a tower from the 13th century and paintings from 1580.
 From the tower is a beautiful view of the castle and the city.
 The eastern and northern wing of the irregular large courtyard of the Lower Castle consists of a burgrave's house from 1578.
 In the middle of the courtyard is a stone fountain from 1641.
 Across another moat a brick bridge leads to the Upper Castle, the Rosenberg Palace.
 The unique five-story Cloak Bridge over a deep carved moat from 1764 connects Upper Castle with the castle theater building and gardens.

 The Český Krumlov Baroque Theatre from 1767 is one of the best preserved Baroque theatres in the world.
 It is comparable in Europe with only a few theaters, such as the Swedish Royal Drottningholm Palace Theatre, the Queen's Theater in Palace of Versailles and the Margravial Opera House, whereas the Český Krumlov theater is the best preserved of them in its original form.
 To the west are the castle gardens in the late baroque style with a cascade fountain from the middle of the 18th century.
 In the gardens is since 1959 located the revolving auditorium.

 The White Lady supposedly used to appear at the Český Krumlov Castle.
 It is said that it is the ghost of Perchta of Rosenberg, her mysterious image hangs on the wall in the castle.

-Enhanced protection in the event of armed conflict

-Český Krumlov, is a UNESCO World Heritage Site since 1992, that is renowned for its remarkably preserved medieval urban layout, architectural heritage, and the harmonious relationship between its historic castle and town center.
-Protected under Czech heritage law and managed by both national and municipal authorities, the site has maintained high authenticity and integrity, avoiding the adverse effects of industrialization and modern development.
-However, recent discussions highlight the need for enhanced protection, especially in the event of armed conflict, with a proposal to grant the town and its castle "enhanced protection" status under UNESCO to safeguard them during war.
-Ongoing conservation efforts, such as restoration projects and management plans, aim to preserve Český Krumlov’s outstanding universal value, while authorities remain vigilant against development pressures and tourism overload that could threaten its unique character.